RedHatOfficial/ocp4-vsphere-upi-automation/README.md

 1. vSphere ESXi and vCenter 6.7 installed.
 For vCenter 6.5 please see a cautionary note below:
 2. A datacenter created with a vSphere host added to it, a datastore exists and has adequate capacity
-3. The playbook(s) assumes you are running a [helper node](https://github.com/RedHatOfficial/ocp4-helpernode) running in the same network to provide all the necessary services such as [DHCP/DNS/HAProxy as LB].
+3. The playbook(s) assumes you are running a [helper node](https://github.com/RedHatOfficial/ocp4-helpernode) in the same network to provide all the necessary services such as [DHCP/DNS/HAProxy as LB].
 Also, the MAC addresses for the machines should match between helper repo and this.
 If not using the helper node, the minimum expectation is that the webserver and tftp server (for PXE boot) are running on the same external host, which we will then treat as a helper node.
 4. The necessary services such as [DNS/LB(Load Balancer] must be up and running before this repo can be used
 5. Ansible (preferably latest) with **Python 3** on the machine where this repo is cloned.
 Before you install Ansible, install the `epel-release`, run `yum -y install epel-release`